If you’re an AAMI customer who’s been affected by bushfire, we’re here to help.

 If we accept your claim, we’ll advise you of next steps once our assessment is complete.
 This could mean arranging repairs, a full rebuild of your home, replacement of your damaged contents, or a cash settlement, depending on your circumstances.

 The amount that we’ll pay for any of the above depends on whether your policy has a set sum insured – in which case, that’s the most we’ll pay – or you’ve taken up the option of Complete Replacement Cover.
-Complete Replacement Cover means that we’ll choose to repair or rebuild your home, or pay you what it would cost us to do so, meaning you won't have to worry about setting a specific sum insured.
+Complete Replacement Cover can give you peace of mind that we'll repair or rebuild your home as it was or pay you the amount of the assessed quote to do so without you having to set a specific sum insured limit.

 If you’re not sure which of the above applies to your policy, you’ll be able to check that quickly and easily online, via the app, or by giving us a call.

 More info about what to do may be available via state or federal government services.